We don't want your virus! Provincial France fumes after urban exodus

 Macron and his government have expressed irritation this week at the lax attitude of some French towards the restrictions on public life, which demand people stay in their homes unless to buy food, go to work or seek medical care.

-The owner of the La Goelette pizzeria in the village, forced to close during the lockdown, said she empathised with city residents who wanted to escape the confines of their apartments.
+The owner of the La Goelette pizzeria in the village, forced to close during the lockdown, said she emphasized with city residents who wanted to escape the confines of their apartments.

 “We all want to look after ourselves,” she said.
 “If everyone respects the rules and stays indoors, it doesn’t bother me.”